 - Electro Harmonix Micro POG pedal

 The MXR M288 is the best bass octave pedal if you want a nice balance between affordability and performance.
-This is a dual voice octave pedal that has really gained popularity in the last decade.
-It goes to show that bassists can enjoy modifying their sounds and that octavers are not just limited to guitar players.
-In terms of price, the MXR M288 Bass octave deluxe really hits the middle of the road for bass octavers.
+This is a dual-voice octave pedal that has really gained popularity in the last decade.
+It goes to show that bassists can enjoy modifying their sounds and that octaves are not just limited to guitar players.
+In terms of price, the MXR M288 Bass octave deluxe really hits the middle of the road for bass octaves.

-Perhaps the best feature of this analog bass octave pedal is that it has one of the better tracking of any analog octaver we tested.
+Perhaps the best feature of this analog bass octave pedal is that it has one of the better trackings of any analog octave we tested.
 This makes the MXR M288 extremely versatile and means you can use more of your fretboard across the strings.
-More importantly, we really love the analog sound produced and really gives your basslines that extra fat deep kick.
+More importantly, we really love the analog sound produced, and really gives your basslines that extra fat deep kick.
 You should search youtube for some sound demos if interested.

-Overall, this bass octaver is a high quality gadget that any bassist should have in their arsenal.
-It can really take a lot of abuse as the buttons and switches are made of high quality materials.
+Overall, this bass octave is a high-quality gadget that any bassist should have in their arsenal.
+It can really take a lot of abuse as the buttons and switches are made of high-quality materials.
 It runs off of a power supply or even a 9 V battery, which is always a plus.

 – Great value